 Inside and out, Performance Lab® NutriGenesis® Multi is vegan-friendly, eco-friendly, non-GMO, gluten-free, synthetic-free—the works.
 Great for vegetarians and non-vegetarians alike.Get the Best Deal on Performance Lab® NutriGenesis® Multi

-The major upside of committing to a predominantly plant-based diet: increasing your intake of life-essential nutrients.
+The major upside of committing to a predominantly plant-based diet: increasing your intake of life-essential nutrients including vitamins and minerals.

 But the downside?
 Risking deficiency in a few key life-essential nutrients predominantly found in animal meats and byproducts.

-Performance Lab® NutriGenesis® Multi supplies those nutrients and then some in highly bioavailable, vegetarian-friendly NutriCaps® capsules.
+Performance Lab® NutriGenesis® Multi for vegetarians who can get a steady supply of those essential nutrients and then some in highly bioavailable, vegetarian-friendly NutriCaps® capsules.

 In supporting a firm nutritional foundation, Performance Lab® NutriGenesis® Multi establishes a solid baseline for other health and fitness supplements to build upon, for both vegans and non-vegans, men and women.